Day 1 Depart UK

 - Being the start of the so-called green season, this is also the prime time to see new-born mammals.
 We head out twice a day either by four-wheel-drive vehicle or on foot to explore the national park and seek out all forms of life.
 As you might expect of a fertile valley, the Luangwa’s rich birdlife includes species from both dry-country and water-based habitats.
 Of the 400 or so species that have been recorded here, many that are typical of Southern Africa, while others are more commonly associated with East Africa – as a result of Zambia’s position between the two.

-- Activities at this time of year might include sitting at a waterhole watching waders and water fowl.
+- Activities at this time of year might include sitting at a waterhole watching waders, waterfowl, and birds and mammals as they come to drink.
 Safaris are conducted both in open four-wheel-drive vehicles or on foot (depending on the weather), accompanied by an armed scout and your fully-qualified safari guide.
 On night drives – which are a particular highlight of this trip – powerful spotlights are used to illuminate nocturnal species.

 - This morning we transfer back to Mfuwe airstrip and board a domestic flight to Lusaka to connect with our international flights to London.